SPEECHCOG/infant_statistical_learner/README.md

 The dataset utilized for the speech self-supervised learning task is SSL-6M, encompassing speech captions totaling 1049 hours of speech.
 This dataset is a combination of a randomly selected subset from the LibriSpeech training set (175,892 clips, 602.6 hours) available at https://www.openslr.org/12, and the SpokenCOCO training set (370,121 clips, 446.4 hours) accessible at https://groups.csail.mit.edu/sls/downloads/placesaudio/index.cgi.

 For the joint training of speech self-supervised learning and visually grounded speech processing, the dataset used is VGS-infant.
 This dataset includes subsets that mirror the statistical patterns in infants' audiovisual experiences at 2, 4, and 6 months intervals.
 The images and audio captions within VGS-infant are subsets selected from MSCOCO images (https://cocodataset.org) paired with SpokenCOCO captions.
 The list of speech and image files employed in both SSL-6M and VGS-infant training scenarios is available in the 'splits.zip' file.
+The JSON files for 'subset1,' 'subset2,' and 'subset3' include data corresponding to 8 months, 10 months, and 12 months age infants, respectively.
+Additionally, 'subset0A' contains data for a 10-month uniform distribution.
+The 'tsv' files used for training and validating the 6-month speech-only model are included in the SSL-6M folder.

 # How to Use